Coursera on String Quartets

-Felix Mendelssohn and Schubert are both from the Romantic period and the weight from Beethoven was heavy.
-Those two Romantic composers added their own suffering to the genre.
-Mendelssohn after losing his sister and worn out from too much work in Leipzig and Franz Schubert in his string Quartet “The Death and The Maiden”.
+Felix Mendelssohn and Schubert are both from the Romantic period and the weight from Beethoven was heavy although those two Romantic composers added their own suffering to the genre.
+Mendelssohn after losing his sister and worn out from too much work in Leipzig and Franz Schubert in his String Quartet “The Death and The Maiden”.

 He was marked by death in his third stadium of syphilis.
 His string quartet has “A heavenly length” as Schumann said, the melody in the second slow movement is based on a song he had written seven years earlier.
 The rest of the movements are very fast and listening you can imagine the personal suffering on leaving this world and losing everything only 31 years old.

 The French Impressionists painters and the French Maurice Ravel and Debussy worked at the same time period.

 They have only created one string quartet each and these two string quartets have always been difficult for me to identify from each other.
 In the course we learnt that Debussy, the oldest of the two composers, had less structure and Ravel’s was the more classical.
 I have linked the two quartets from YouTube.

 Both used the themes to come in a cyclic form and they used Spanish and Asian tone scales.
 Since my youth I have loved both composers and they sparked my interest in Classical music.

 There are similarities in the last string quartets of Benjamin Britten and Dmitri Shostakovich as Benjamin Britten was dying and Dmitri Shostakovich was depressed while writing his string quartet # 8.
 Both left an enormous production of the finest music.

 Photos from my book on Classical music “The Lives & Times of the great composers” by Michael Steen